AxDSan/hxopenai/README.md

 Sets the OpenAI organization ID.

-#### `makeRequest(method:String, body:Dynamic):Dynamic`
+#### `makeRequest(endpoint:String, body:Dynamic):Dynamic`

-Makes a request to the OpenAI API using the specified method and request body.
+Makes a request to the OpenAI API using the specified endpoint and request body.

 #### `createTextCompletion(tc:Typedefs.TextCompletion):Dynamic`